A couple of years ago, shortly after I quit work, I joined a local running club.

 I know from giving financial coaching that one of the worries people have is whether they’ve left it too late to learn about investing or to achieve financial independence.
 The answer is that it’s never too late to learn.
 We are where we are.
 We can’t change the past but we can always focus on being the best we can be.

 So, like exercise, personal finance is a path to self-improvement.
-I sometimes think that some of the angry comments you see on FI sites might be missing this point.
-I’m pretty sure that the reason that some people describe the MMM site as “preachy” (mistakenly, I think) is that they feel on some level as if MMM is judging them.
+I sometimes think that some of the angry comments you see on FI sites are missing this point.
+I’m pretty sure that the reason that some people describe FI websites as “preachy” (mistakenly, I think) is that they feel on some level as if they are being judged and found lacking.